Breast augmentation surgery has remained as one of the most popular cosmetic surgeries over the last several decades.

 Knowing the correct implant size for your body is very, very important.

 It’s important to understand that due to variations in your body shape and chest wall size, you may not necessarily be able to achieve the cup size that you want for medical reasons.
 Breast implant sizing is a highly personalised decision that needs to be discussed with your liposuction expert or doctor if you’re undergoing a mastectomy.

 Hence, it is best to consult with a qualified professional to set out realistic goals and expectations for your breast augmentation surgery.

 Factors to determine your breast implant size

 - Your body frame and structure: If you have a petite body, large breast sizes are not suitable for you (and vice versa).
-Large breasts on women with smaller frames may cause health issues such as back pain.
+Breast size, particularly in relation to body frame, can influence physical comfort and posture, and it’s important to consider this when choosing implant size.
 Also, if you’re going for a natural look, having large breast implants may cause your body to look out of proportion.

 - Your aesthetic goals: Every woman has an ideal breast size.
 Your implant profile will be determined by how you want to look.
 If you have small breasts and want them to be noticeably bigger, you may choose a larger size whereas if correcting asymmetry is your goal then a smaller implant (150cc) is all that’s needed.